lienertdemaeyer/Dynamic-System-Cascade-Control/README.md

 #### P-Controller Evaluation Model

-For the P-controller, the control input is given by:
+For the P-controller, the following applies:

 $$
 v_{in} = K_c e(t) = K_c (r_v - x_1)